A Wandle Heritage Walk

 Return to the stable block and go to the left just past this (signposted Deen City Farm etc).

 Morden Hall was built in the 1750s and was the Garth family home until 1787.
 It served as a school from 1830-1873.
-The last private owner, a bachelor, moved into Morden Cottage during WWI and the Hall was used as a convalescent home.
+The last private owner, a bachelor, moved into Morden Cottage and during WWI the Hall was used as a convalescent home.
 It was subsequently used by the council as offices before becoming a restaurant in 1996.

-Go right and cross tramway with care. after a short distance cross the bridge to the right.
+Go right and cross tramway with care.
+After a short distance cross the bridge to the right.

-At the farm entrance continue along the roadway ahead (signposted Abbey Mills).
+At the farm entrance continue along the roadway ahead (signposted Merton Abbey Mills).
 Cross Windsor Avenue and continue ahead.

 At the end of the path is the Paul Bowness Memorial Garden and an information board about Merton Priory.
-There is also a view of the show house (this is part of the Abbey Mills complex which will be seen later).
+There is also a view of the show house (this is part of the Merton Abbey Mills complex which will be seen later).

 Cross at the lights and go through the arch opposite.